rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

    ```javascript
    import your_plugin from "your_plugin";
    ```
-   User actually gets the `your_plugin/dist/index.js` file.
+   User actually gets `your_plugin/dist/index.js` file, and Rsvim will never know about the `your_plugin/src/index.ts` typescript source code.
+Here typescript is just a language compiler and js files are the compiled output.